Bangsamoro transition period: Barangays in Cotabato province

 Turnover ceremony of the 63 barangays in Cotabato to the BARMM.
 November 20, 2019.

 Upon the effective foundation of the new Bangsamoro autonomous region, the 63 barangays in Cotabato province which voted to become part of Bangsamoro remained part of their parent municipalities.
 Their residents voted for municipal officials of their parent municipalities and Cotabato provincial officials in the 2019 Philippine general election.
 The barangays could be reorganized into one or more municipalities or merged with any of the neighboring municipalities of Maguindanao.

 These barangays were still not under the effective control of Bangsamoro as of July 2019 since they were not yet officially turned over to Bangsamoro regional government which was initially set to occur once a local government code is passed by the Bangsamoro Parliament.

 With the local government code still pending, the official turnover took place on November 20, 2019.
-The Sangguniang Panlalawigan of Cotabato has passed a resolution concerning the transfer.
+The Sangguniang Panlalawigan of Cotabato passed a resolution concerning the transfer.
 Amidst budgetary concerns, the barangays were assured that they will still receive their Internal Revenue Allocation directly from the Department of Budget and Management after the transfer takes place.
-By March 2020, the 63 barangays were already grouped into a Special Geographic Area of the Bangsamoro region.
+The Bangsamoro government later administered the 63 barangays through interim area clusters pursuant to BARMM Executive Order No. 001, Series of 2020.
+After the 2024 plebiscites that ratified the creation of eight municipalities from the barangays, the Philippine Statistics Authority updated the Philippine Standard Geographic Code to change the interim province name to Special Geographic Area.